Escobal mine protests: Environmental damage

 Mining in Guatemala has also contributed to widespread environmental devastation.
 Guatemala's Ministry of the Environment and Natural Resources (MARN) requires that mining companies conduct an Environmental and Social Impact Assessment (ESIA) to identify and address any negative effects on the surrounding area, but there is little legal infrastructure for oversight and enforcement.
 The approval rate of ESIAs is over 90%, and a source at MARN reports high pressure to quickly approve ESIAs without adequate resources to evaluate them.
-Companies ultimately create their own Corporate Social Responsibility plans without meaningful community input.
+Companies ultimately create their own Corporate Social Responsibility plans without community input.

 Xinca people

-The region surrounding the Escobal mine is home to the indigenous Xinca people, who were officially recognized as a distinct ethnic identity under the 1995 Agreement on Identity and Rights of Indigenous People.
+The region surrounding the Escobal mine is home to the indigenous Xinca people.
+The Xinca people have longstanding roots in Guatemala, and their settlement can be traced back before that of the Maya and Nahua groups.
+The Xinca people were officially recognized as a distinct ethnic identity under the 1995 Agreement on Identity and Rights of Indigenous People.
 This agreement established core rights of the Xinca, including the ability to maintain their own language and spiritual practices, govern their own lands, and be legally protected from discrimination.
 There has been a long history of displacement and genocide of indigenous people in Guatemala, as well as historical practices that identified indigenous groups on the basis of language and clothing in ways that failed to recognize indigenous people in southeastern regions of the country.

 Mining is a major threat to indigenous land rights in San Rafael Las Flores and the surrounding area.
 Before a large extraction site like the Escobal mine can be developed in Guatemala, the International Labour Organization’s Indigenous and Tribal Peoples Convention (ILO) 169 requires consultation with indigenous people living in the region.
 The Guatemalan government, however, has been in broad violation of these requirements, and has systematically failed to obtain free, prior, and informed consent from indigenous communities before allowing projects to proceed.

 In particular, the Escobal mine project was begun without the required consultation with the Xinca, and has been deficient in its compliance with ESIA requirements.
 This was criticized in a report by the United Nations General Assembly on racism and violation of indigenous rights in Guatemala, which found evidence of failure to consult with the Xinca, denial of their identity, and criminalization of their attempts to protest.
 Minera San Rafael flatly denied the existence of the Xinca, releasing radio spots claiming "the Xinca people do not exist."
 In contrast, a total of 264,167 individuals identified themselves as Xinca in Guatemala's 2018 census.